 The Valuer General supplies land values to councils to use in setting rates.
-The majority of councils receive new land values for rating every three years.
+Councils receive new land values for rating every three years.

 The regular issue of land values ensures changes in the local property market are reflected in the councils' rates model, helping to ensure fairness and equity for ratepayers.